vannyvanvanvan/rush_hour/diary.md

 - This bug is encountered when i tried to make the solver for BFS.
 After fixing is_move_valid() function, making it unable to go out bounds the problem is fixed.

 - Finished working on the BFS algothm solver.

+# 25/11/2024
+- Added visualization for the BFS solver, for now whenever pressed the "a" button, it will excuse the function.